-A registered owner of an aircraft, registered in accordance with MCAR-47, shall be eligible as an applicant for a noise certificate for that aircraft under this Subpart.
+Any natural or legal person under whose name an aircraft is registered or will be registered in the Maldives (State of registry), or its representative, shall be eligible as an applicant for a noise certificate for that aircraft under this Subpart.

-- (a) Pursuant to MCAR-21.A.203, an application for a noise certificate shall be made in a form and manner established by the CAA.

-- (b) Each application shall include:

-- I. with regard to new aircraft:

-- (i) A statement of conformity:

-- issued by the production organisation, and

-- (ii) The noise information determined in accordance with the applicable noise requirements. - 2. with regard to used aircraft: - (i) The noise information determined in accordance with the applicable noise requirements, and - (ii) Historical records to establish the production, modification, and maintenance standard of the aircraft. - (c) Unless otherwise agreed, the statements referred to in subparagraphs (b)(1) shall be issued no more than 60 days before presentation of the aircraft to the CAA.
+- (a) Pursuant to MCAR-21.A.203, an application for a noise certificate shall be made in a form and manner established by the CAA. - (b) Each application shall include: - 1. with regard to new aircraft: - (i) A statement of conformity: - issued by the production organisation; and - (ii) The noise information determined in accordance with the applicable noise requirements. - 2. with regard to used aircraft: - (i) The noise information determined in accordance with the applicable noise requirements; and - (ii) Historical records to establish the production, modification, and maintenance standard of the aircraft. - (c) Unless otherwise agreed, the statements referred to in subparagraph (b)(1) shall be issued no more than 60 days before presentation of the aircraft to the CAA.